-Workplace wellness not only reduces health care costs, it improves productivity which is why it’s such a hot topic right now, writes Karen Smith in “Why Workplace Wellness is Important” on the Albanie-Colonie Regional Chamber website.
+Workplace wellness not only reduces health care costs, it improves productivity which is why it’s such a hot topic right now, writes Karen Smith in “Why Workplace Wellness is Important”.

 “Worksite health promotion should be viewed as an investment in a business’ most important asset, its employees.
 Studies show that employees are more likely to be on the job and performing well when they are in optimal health,” she writes.

 Smith lists important benefits of implementing a wellness program:

 - Attracts the most talented workers

 - Improves on-the-job time utilization, decision-making and productivity

 - Reduces in turnover